Palliative Care/End of Life

 We have a listserv where we share information about end-of-life care and concerns and where there are opportunities to network, refer, and consult with fellow colleagues.

 Finally, we know that in our professional career we are more likely than not to work with clients who are receiving palliative care or facing end-of-life issues be it their own or a loved one's.
 The Palliative and End of Life Care SIG is available to other WSPA members who would like to consult with us regarding end-of-life care and concerns (see contact information below).

-If you wish to join our SIG, please contact the WSPA Office at WSPA@WSPApsych.org
+If you wish to join the listserv for this SIG, please contact the WSPA Office at WSPA@WSPApsych.org

 Death with Dignity